dev7ch/luya-africa-kickstarter/README.md

 `cp configs/env-local-db.php.dist configs/env-local-db.php`

-Create a new MySQL DB and open the `configs/env-local-db.php` in your favorite editor to add de credentials, e.g. Atom from cmd.
+- Create a new MySQL DB

-`atom configs/env-local-db.php`
+- Open the `configs/env-local-db.php` in your favorite editor to add de credentials.

-Run the LUYA setup
+- Migrate and install LUYA

 `./luya migrate`  confirm migration